kevinolega/callcentertrainingtips/6wel/bonus/6web-confident.md

 I asked my uncle to print out all the pages.

-I read through their weapons, training, tactics and qualifications.
+I read through their weapons, training, tactics, and qualifications.

-I try to do as many push ups as I can.
+I try to do as many push-ups as I can.

 I try to run for a mile.